KoviRobi/comms-ccf/README.md

 I chose CBOR because it is easy to encode/decode into a compact format, supports many types (more than I end up using).

+## Tweaks/defines
+- `DEFERRED_FORMATTING` (or host-side formatting) means you can avoid doing `printf` on the micro, which might save some code space.